crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that caused ``UNION ALL`` statements to succeed or throw unexpected exceptions when the ``SELECT`` results for ``UNION ALL`` included object types with identically named but differently typed sub-columns.

+- Fixed an issue that caused showing an incorrect log message in case of an authentication failure.
+"Password authentication" used to be shown instead of the actual authentication method name.